QuEraComputing/Bloqade.jl/docs/src/install.md

 .ci/run dev
 ```

-How this works? `.ci/run dev` command actually calls the `Pkg.develop`
+How do this work?
+The `.ci/run dev` command actually calls the `Pkg.develop`
 command from Julia's package manager.
 Because we want to use the local
-changes of the package,
-one will need to `dev` the corresponding package to make the changes
+changes of the package, one will need to `dev` the corresponding package to
-happen in your current environment, e.g one will need to `dev` the
+make the changes happen in your current environment, e.g one will need to `dev`
-`lib/BloqadeExpr` package to apply changes in `BloqadeExpr` module.
+the `lib/BloqadeExpr` package to apply changes in `BloqadeExpr` module.

 We also provide a convenient tool to setup this more automatically by
 looking up dependencies in `lib` in one's `Project.toml` file,